Axvser/MinimalisticWPF/README.md

 ★ Code Practices In [Dynamic Theme](#Theme)[ 5 - 3 ] Has Been Changed

+Update (V2.5.9)

+When the source is generated, add an additional MinimalisticWPF reference

 ( In fact, until now, the project has not entered a real stable phase, there have been a lot of breaking updates, so many thanks to all the friends who keep updating, I will do my best to keep improving it )

 ---